DippyArtu/xml_tag_fill/README.md

-find all mentions of a _`<barcode>`_ tag and insert corresponding picture links in the format
+find all mentions of a _`\<barcode>`_ tag and insert corresponding picture links in the format
      `https://storage.cloud.google.com/fotobank1/***LINK***?hl=ru` with a `<picture>` tag after the barcode.

-Program will read data from the input file, looking for the barcode IDs It will then find corresponding link IDs in the second file given as an argument and translate them into the link form Then, it will populate the file with those links, including the `<picture>` tag, after the corresponding `<barcode>` tag.
+Program will read data from the input file, looking for the barcode IDs It will then find corresponding link IDs in the second file given as an argumant and translate them into the link form Then, it will populate the file with those links, including the `<picture>` tag, after the corresponding `<barcode>` tag.